FAA5.J Benefit Replacement and EBT Cards : 03 Electronic Benefit Transfer (EBT) QUEST Card

 State Public Assistance (ST)

 The EBT card is used to control access to EBT benefits in a participant's account when the cardholder enters their Personal Identification Number (PIN).
-The PIN is a four-digit number known only to the cardholder.
+The PIN is a four-digit number selected by and known only to the cardholder.

 The participant may request their PIN by completing any of the following: